 My current Pound-for-Pound rankings follow this post.
 As always, respect the fact that p4p lists are full of shit.
 Its an imaginary criteria and I think you are always open for hypocrisy.
 You can question one fighter’s resume and then ignore another one for whatever reason.

 - Vasyl Lomachenko – Lomachenko is a superb technical boxer who is similar to Crawford in that he wins with accumulation over power (though both can bang).
 Perhaps one of the greatest amateur boxers in history, Lomachenko has hit the ground running in just ten professional bouts.
 A loss to Orlando Salido, controversial due to the awful officiating, is still a loss.
 Like Crawford again, Lomachenko has been dominant and it’s hard to think of a round HE has lost in his past five fights.
-A potential showdown against Guillermo Rigondeaux or a rematch against Salido are both appealing.
+Lomachenko’s next fight against another decorated amateur in Guillermo Rigondeaux will truly match the best against the best.

-- Keith Thurman (previously #10) – I have Keith Thurman knocking on the door of the top-10 based on clear but close victories over top-5 contenders Shawn Porter and champion Danny Garcia.
-Thurman’s “One Time” nickname might not be as applicable as it once was but he has developed into an all-around fighter who has kept opponents at bay with activity and power.
+- Keith Thurman- Thurman’s “One Time” nickname might not be as applicable as it once was but he has developed into an all-around fighter who has kept opponents at bay with activity and power.
+An elbow injury is likely to keep him out until 2018.

 - Donnie Nietes – The flyweight titlist flies below the radar but has been one of the most dominant boxers on the planet over the past five years.
 Nietes skills have translated well to 112 and at age 35, time is probably not quite on his side.
 Still, dominance over three weight classes is noteworthy and should be celebrated.

-- Errol Spence Jr. – I usually don’t believe in replacing a pound-for-pound ranking dependent on a matchup, but this just made sense.
-Errol Spence Jr.’s win over Kell Brook was ended brutally by Spence Jr. and I am convinced he will top these lists in the future.
+- Errol Spence Jr. – Errol Spence Jr.’s win over Kell Brook was ended brutally by and I am convinced he will top these lists in the future.
 Having one big scalp and looking that good closing it out is terrific.
 The power, speed and precision are all there.
+A fight against Luis Collazo is rumored though we’d love to see a matchup against Thurman or Crawford.

 - Mikey Garcia – A fairly lopsided win over Adrien Broner at 140 pounds gives Garcia a big named scalp on his resume while also helping set up the stage for a potential superfight.
 Options such as Lomachenko, Crawford or even another move up to 147 are in the thankfully active again fighter’s future.